SharonLutz/reverseMA/README.md

 ```
 library(reverseMA)

-# Indirect effect of the exposure X on the outcome Y through the mediator M, but no direct effect of the exposure X on the outcome Y
+# Indirect effect of the exposure X on the outcome Y through the mediator M
+# But no direct effect of the exposure X on the outcome Y
  reverseMA(n = 1000, pX = 0.2, gamma0 = 0, gammaX = 0, varM = 1, beta0 = 0, betaX = 0.2,
 betaM = c(0.1, 0.2, 0.3), varY = 1, nSim = 100, nSimImai = 100, SEED = 1, plot.pdf = T,
 plot.name = "reverseMAplotDirect.pdf", alpha_level = 0.05)

-#Both a direct and indirect effect of the exposure X on the outcome Y for a mediator M
- reverseMA(n = 1000, pX = 0.2, gamma0 = 0, gammaX = 0.2, varM = 1, beta0 = 0, betaX = 0.2,
-betaM = c(0.1, 0.2, 0.3), varY = 1, nSim = 100, nSimImai = 100, SEED = 1, plot.pdf = T,
-plot.name = "reverseMAplotBoth.pdf", alpha_level = 0.05)
 ```

 ## Output 2